nickloman/nickloman.github.com/_posts/2013-05-02-use--x-with-bowtie2-to-set-minimum-and-maximum-insert-sizes-for-nextera-libraries.md

 >By default, bowtie2 looks for discordant alignments **if it cannot find any concordant alignments**.
 A discordant alignment is an alignment where both mates align uniquely, but that does not satisfy the paired-end constraints (--fr/--rf/--ff, -I, -X).

-Interestingly this seems to be independent of the species used.
-I assume it relates more to the read length, in this case 2x250.
+Interestingly this peak position seems to be independent of the species used.
+Therefore I assume it relates more to the read length, in this case 2x250.

 I tried it with Bowtie2 2.0.2 and 2.1.0.